Radiative Energy Loss in a Temperature-Evolving QGP with Dynamical Constituents: Methods and Results

-This section outlines the calculation of the medium-induced radiation spectrum for a high-$p_\perp$ parton (jet).
+This section outlines the calculation of the medium-induced gluon radiation spectrum for a high-$p_\perp$ parton (or jet) of finite mass $M$.
 We consider a high-$p_\perp$ parton produced at $\tau_0 = 0$ at an arbitrary position $(x_0, y_0)$, propagating in an arbitrary direction characterized by the angle $\phi$.
-While the specific initial temperature $T(x_0, y_0)$ and jet direction are not the primary focus in this study, they serve as starting parameters for describing the temperature evolution along the jet's path.
-As the jet propagates through the medium, it encounters a temperature profile that evolves as $T(x_0 + \tau \cos\phi, y_0 + \tau \sin\phi)$, where $\tau$ represents the proper time~\cite{Zigic:2021rku}.
+While the specific initial temperature $T(x_0, y_0)$ and high $p_\perp$ parton direction are not the primary focus in this study, they serve as starting parameters for describing the temperature evolution along the path of the high-$p_\perp$ parton.
+As the high $p_\perp$ parton propagates through the medium, it encounters a temperature profile that evolves as $T(x_0 + \tau \cos\phi, y_0 + \tau \sin\phi)$, where $\tau$ represents the proper time~\cite{Zigic:2021rku}.

-When the temperature experienced by the high-$p_\perp$ parton drops below the transition temperature $T_c=155$~MeV~\cite{Tcritical}, we assume that the jet has exited the QGP~\cite{Zigic:2021rku}.
+When the temperature experienced by the high-$p_\perp$ parton drops below the transition temperature $T_c=155$~MeV~\cite{Tcritical}, we assume that the high $p_\perp$ parton has exited the QGP~\cite{Zigic:2021rku}.
 At this point, the calculation of the energy loss is terminated.
 The total path-length $L$ of the high-$p_\perp$ parton in this study corresponds to the distance traveled by the parton from its creation point $(x_0, y_0)$ at $\tau_0 = 0$ until it leaves the medium, i.e., until the condition $T(x_0 + \tau \cos\phi, y_0 + \tau \sin\phi) < T_c$ is met.

-This derivation focuses solely on the dependence of energy loss on the temperature profile along the jet's path, without delving into the specifics of initial conditions or jet orientation.
+This derivation focuses solely on the dependence of energy loss on the temperature profile along the path of the high-$p_\perp$ parton, without delving into the specifics of initial conditions or high $p_\perp$ parton orientation.
 Such a general treatment provides a robust analytical baseline, essential for developing frameworks like DREENA~\cite{Zigic:2022xks,Zigic:2021rku} to calculate high-$p_\perp$ observables.
 For the above expressions, the position along the trajectory is directly proportional to the proper time $\tau$.
 Consequently, we introduce the integration variable $d\tau$, where $\tau$ represents the proper time along the path of the high-$p_\perp$ parton.